I've been denied - now what?

 The Diverse Transfer Student Program offers transfer students an opportunity to be sponsored through the admissions appeal process.
-These transfer students have been initially denied admittance into the University and have chosen to go through the appeal process.
 Transfer students will be sponsored if they meet the criteria to be sponsored by the University and the Diverse Transfer Student Program.
-The Diverse Transfer Student program criteria includes the following be met by students while sponsored by the department.
+The Diverse Transfer Student Program criteria includes the following be met by students while sponsored by the department.

-- Sponsored student will attend the “Making Connections” (Transfer Resource Symposium).
+- Sponsored students will attend the "Making Connections" (Transfer Resource Symposium).

-- Sponsored Student will meet with Transfer Program Staff monthly and before I register for classes for their first year at the University of Utah.
+- Sponsored students will meet with the Transfer Program Advisor monthly and before they register for classes for their first year at the University of Utah.

-- Sponsored student will attend at least 2 Transfer workshops.
+- Sponsored students will attend at least two Transfer workshops.

-- Sponsored student will participate in the transfer mentor program* for two semesters (within one year of acceptance).
+- Sponsored students will participate in the transfer mentor program for two semesters (within one year of acceptance).